iamdhruvsaini/dominion-fc/readme.md

 # ⚽ **Dominion FC**
-🔮 *Optimize Your Football Squad with Machine Learning & genAI*
+🔮 *Optimize Your Football Squad with genAI*

 ---

 ## 🚀 **About the Project**
-**Dominion FC** is a web-based tool designed to help football managers and enthusiasts create the **best possible squad** using advanced **Machine Learning (ML)** and **Optimization Techniques**.
+**Dominion FC** is a web-based tool designed to help football managers and enthusiasts create the **best possible squad** using advanced **Statistical Methods** and **Knapsack Algorithm**.
 The app rates players, predicts their auction cost, and forms the optimal starting XI based on a budget constraint — just like a professional football draft!

 ---

 ## 🌟 **Features**
 ✅ **Player Position** – Predicts player position to maximize its performance .
-✅ **Cost Prediction** – Predicts player auction costs using ML models.
+✅ **Cost Prediction** – Predicts player auction costs using maths models.
 ✅ **Linear Programming (Knapsack)** – Applies the **Knapsack algorithm** to form the best squad within a set budget.
 ✅ **Position-Specific Buckets** – Organizes players into categories:
    - 🥅 Goalkeepers